 Rather than think “I can’t afford it” think “How could I make it affordable”

 With that in mind here is a list of eight ideas to help you raise the funds to join one of our workshops

 I do totally understand that horses can be a drain on your bank balance, so we can offer an option to split the cost, with your purchasing a deposit ticket and then paying the balance before the course itself.
-If you can’t see this ticket option for the course you’d like to attend just let me know and we can add it for you.
+We do only offer a limited number of these deposit tickets per event.